(aka 'Monster from Beneath the Sea')

 Also repeated from Earth Vs. The Flying Saucers and the 50th Anniversary Edition Twenty Million Miles to Earth SD and Blu-ray - there is a brief, 10 minute, featurette on the colorization process, a Tim Burton interview with Ray Harryhausen for almost a half hour.
 There is some original ad artwork and another repeated featurette - "David Schecter: Movie Music's Unsung Hero" (running 22 minutes).

 I enjoy this film but it's not on the nostalgic scale of This Island Earth or other Harryhausen films like The Seventh Voyage of Sinbad or Jason and the Argonauts.
 The extras are disappointing in that many are repeated (other DVD editions) and the image is not a pristine example of the original film (on its own dual-layered disc) or the colorization process.
 So we don't recommend as the new commentary and featurette, plus 5.1 bump don't seem to equal the value of the cost of this package - especially if you are 'double-dipping'.
 I'm glad I own the original with 'The Harryhausen Chronicles'.
-Anyway, we help the screen grabs below help you make your own determination.
+Anyway, we hope the screen grabs below help you make your own determination.

 Gary W. Tooze

-DVD Menus
+DVD Menus / Extras

 Sony - Region 1,3,4 - NTSC LEFT vs. Sony - Two Disc (black/white and colorized) - Region 1,3,4 - NTSC RIGHT